aws-samples/aws-account-factory-email/README.md

 - ADDRESS_ADMIN: This is the email address you wish to use if the solution is unable to find or forward an email to a valid account owner.
 Emails will be SENT to this email address.
 Typically customers set this to a shared mailbox that the IT team monitors.
 - MAIL_HEADER_VALUE: This is the value of the X-Processed-By header that is added to every email forwarded through this system
 - COUNTER_LENGTH: This is the length of the number appended to account names (including leading zeros). e.g. this-is-my-account-name-001
+- DISABLE_CATCH_ALL: This setting is not present in cdk.json by default.
+By adding this setting with any value, it will disable the catch-all behavior and the solution will no longer forward messages where the account owner email is not found.
+To help prevent a denial of service attack, the catch-all functionality should be disabled.
+To enable catch-all, ensure this setting is NOT present in cdk.json.

 ## Deployment